antaris-inc/SatOS-Payload-SDK/docs/src/payload-interface.rst

 PaSatosMessage
 ^^^^^^^^^^^^^

-Data that has to be sent to the OBC.
+Data that has to be sent to the SatOS_SDK.

 Parameters:

 * ``U16 CorrelationId``
-* ``U16 CommandId``
+* ``U16 Command``
+      * Command is payload specific and it is understanding between SatOS_SDK and SatOS.

 * ``INT[255] payload data``

-  * payload data that has to be sent to the OBC. it can be upto to 1020 bytes.
+  * payload data is a command parameter that has to be sent to the SatOS_SDK. it can be upto to 1020 bytes.

 Expected periodic callback from AC: ``RespPaSatOsMsg``